 Help your child get started

 If your child wants to get involved but is a bit worried about it, a family approach might help.
 You might try joining a local sailing, football, soccer or photography club as a family.
-Or you and your child could join a community theatre or art group together where you work behind the scenes.
+Or you and your child could join an art group together or community theatre where you work behind the scenes.

 Your child might need your help to make the first contact with a group.
 Cold-calling can be challenging, so if you help your child do the groundwork, you might be able to increase her